caspervanengelenburg/OptimalTextures/blog.md

 </figure>
 </div>

+COMMENT CASPER: captions are not entirely clear.

 ### PCA
 To speed up optimization, we decompose the feature tensors of both images to a set of principal components.
 These are chosen such that they capture 90% of the total variance in the style features at a given layer depth.
 These principal components lie along the axes which most contribute to a style's "character" and so it is sufficient to focus only on optimizing these most important directions.
 Despite reducing the dimensionality of the features significantly, the effect on quality is minimal as can be seen in the figure below.

+COMMENT CASPER: You could include one of the papers plots that, if you aim at keeping 90% of the information, already reduces the amount of necessary features a lot (slightly depending on the layer number).

 <br>
 <div style="text-align: center">